-The throw of dice is a common way of generating random numbers.
-It's not necessary to talk about the role of dice in board and role-playing games.
-Although, a simple formula can give what you need easily, you can make the dice rolling fancy in Excel.
+The dice roll is a common way of generating random numbers.
+It's unnecessary to talk about dice's role in board and role-playing games.
+Although a simple formula can give what you need easily, you can make the dice rolling fancy in Excel.
 In this guide, we’re going to show you How to roll dice in Excel in 3 ways.

 Download Workbook